Blox launch Orgatec 2016

 As the future of the workplace changes, PlanexDesign's key focus is to develop systems that inspire people to work more productively within flexible workplaces.
 As an Australian furniture designer, PlanexDesign, incorporate traditional and contemporary manufacturing processes to develop recycled sheet metal into a sustainable and functional material for commercial applications.

 Blox demonstrates PlanexDesign’s unique capability to create flexible solutions that can reused, recycled and reconfigured as staffing needs change or work environments evolve.
-With a solid platform of international events, which embody the company’s ethos, PlanexDesign have developed the kind of functional workplace solution to truly empower people to work more effectively in the evolving workplace.
+With a solid platform of international events, which embody the company’s ethos, PlanexDesign has developed the kind of functional workplace solution to truly empower people to work more effectively in the evolving workplace.

 Copyright PlanexDesign 2016